MacBook Trackpad not working? 10 simple solution to fix it

 • Turn off your MacBook.

-• Afterwards, press the power button to turn in on.
+• Afterward, press the power button to turn it on.

-• While doing so, press Command + P + R keys simultaneously for up to 15-20 seconds to boot your device.
+• While doing so, press the Command + P + R keys simultaneously for 15-20 seconds to boot your device.

 The moment you hear the chimes, it indicates that your NVRAM or PRAM has reset to default.